joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 A recursive function calls itself to reduce a larger problem into a smaller one, until it can be solved.

-A recursive function must have two properties
+A recursive function must have two properties:

 - A simple base case (or cases) - which is a terminating scenario that does not use recursion to produce an answer
 - A set of rules that reduce all other cases towards the base case